poppyclark/ridethereef/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 ![Burleigh Heads QLD, Australia- Manny Moreno](../uploads/manny-moreno-getjzv1icdw-unsplash.jpg)

-Rip Curl is one of the biggest and most important Surf Brands in the world, it was founded in 1969 and has since grown and evolved to meet the needs of the customers and their philosophy .
+Rip Curl is one of the biggest and most important Surf Brands in the world, it was founded in 1969 and has since grown and evolved to meet the needs of the customers and their philosophy.

 Watching them evolve in the last 60 years has been

 By impossible of in difficulty discovered celebrated ye.
 Justice joy manners boy met resolve produce.
 Bed head loud next plan rent had easy add him.
 To open draw dear be by side like.